FyroxEngine/rg3d.rs/src/_posts/2023-10-25-fyrox-game-engine-0.32.md

 you to create 2D and 3D games with low effort using native editor; it is like Unity, but in Rust.
 This release includes lots of editor improvements, graphics improvements, quality-of-life improvements, documentation and book improvements, overall usability improvements, bug fixes and more.

+## How to Update

+At first, update the `fyrox-template` by using `cargo install fyrox-template --force` and then execute the following command in your project root directory: `fyrox-template upgrade --version=latest`.

 ## Scene Loading